We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 We’ll seek the financial security you need so you can cover the costs without worrying about how you’ll make the payments.
 With this foundation, you can work on healing.

-Madia Law LLC protects people who have been injured because of the negligent actions of others.
-We’re aware of the life-threatening injuries that can arise from a boating accident, and how a reckless decision can change someone’s life in an instant.
+Madia Law protects people who have been injured because of the negligent actions of others.
+We are aware of the life-threatening injuries that can arise from a boating accident, and how a reckless decision can change someone’s life in an instant.

 You deserve representation that will protect your best interests.
-You can have this peace of mind when a Minneapolis boating accident lawyer is representing you.
+You can have this peace of mind when a Minnesota boating accident lawyer from Madia Law is representing you.
 Contact our office today.

 We have a process that works in getting exceptional results for our clients.